raspberry-sharp/raspberry-sharp-io/README.md

 + Access to GPIO pins through in 3 flavors: basic (using files), through memory, and full (memory with support for edge detection through "pseudo-interrupt").
 By default, full driver is used.
 + Addressing through **processor pin number or connector pin number**
-+ Pin assignment of various Raspberry Pi revisions (as of 2013-09, **Raspberry Pi model B rev1 and rev2 as well as Raspberry Pi model A**, including rev2 P5 connector)
++ Pin assignment of various Raspberry Pi revisions (as of 2013-09, **Raspberry Pi model B rev1, rev2 and model B+, as well as Raspberry Pi model A**, including rev2 P5 connector)
 + Controlled use of resources using a IDisposable component and ability to use edge detection instead of polling
 + Support sub-millisecond polling of input pins